By Dr. Rebecca Rivka

 God promises to make a way where there is no way and living waters to flow in our desert lives.

-The message today is one of newness, comfort and hope and it looks forward to the 7 new things of God in The Revelation: the new Heaven and the new Earth; the new People; the new Jerusalem; the new Temple; the new Light and the new Paradise and its River of the water of Life.
+The message today is one of newness, comfort and hope and it looks forward to the 7 new things of God in The Revelation: the new heaven and the new earth; the new peoples; they new Jerusalem; the new Temple; the new light and the new Paradise and its river of the water of Life.